bevyengine/bevy-website/release-content/0.16/release-notes/17953_Add_support_for_experimental_WESL_shader_source.md

 <!-- Add support for experimental WESL shader source -->
 <!-- https://github.com/bevyengine/bevy/pull/17953 -->

 Bevy continues to live life on the edge, the bleeding edge, of graphics technology.
-Today bevy officially supports [WESL](https://wesl-lang.dev/) shaders!
+Today bevy supports [WESL](https://wesl-lang.dev/) shaders!

 Most Bevy shaders are written in [WGSL](https://www.w3.org/TR/WGSL/), a modern shader language built for simplicity.
 But while WGSL is pretty simple as far as shader languages go, it also leaves a lot to be desired in terms of features.